 - Jaundice, if there is a compression over the common bile duct due to the tumor

 - Paleness due to the gastrointestinal bleeding

 - Hepatomegally, which suggests metastasis to the liver

 Clinical pictures similar to Zollinger-Ellison syndrome

 - Fasting serum gastrin: This is the best screening test for Zollinger-Ellison syndrome.
 Serial measurements of fasting serum gastrin should be performed on different days because of the fluctuation that happens to the gastrin levels from day to day.

 - Gastric acid secretary tests: Zollinger-Ellison syndrome is suspected if the basal acid output is greater than 15 mEq/h.
-Zollinger-Ellison syndrome is also suggested in the case of a large gastric volume and a gastric pH less than 2.0.
+Zollinger-Ellison syndrome is also suggested in the case of a large gastric volume and a gastric pH of less than 2.0.

 - Serum calcium levels: MEN type 1 is suspected in cases with high serum levels of calcium.

-- Somatostatin receptor scintigraphy: It is the imaging study of choice for the detection of Zollinger-Ellison syndrome and it is the most sensitive imaging modality for the detection of both primary and metastatic tumors.
+- Somatostatin receptor scintigraphy: It is the imaging study of choice for the detection of Zollinger-Ellison syndrome and is the most sensitive imaging modality for the detection of both primary and metastatic tumors.